Singapore Straits Times publisher to hive off media business | Business

 Singapore Press Holdings Ltd (SPH), which publishes the city-state's main newspaper, said on Thursday it would transfer its media business to a not-for-profit company as the unit struggles with falling advertising revenue and losses.

 SPH will provide initial funding including cash of S$80 million ($59.85 million) and S$30 million worth of shares.
-SPH's operating revenue has halved in the past five years, largely due to a decline in print advertising and print subscription revenue.
-The media business is expected to continue posting losses.
+SPH's operating revenue has halved in the past five years, largely due to a decline in print advertising and print subscription revenue, a challenge faced by media companies globally.
+The SPH media business is expected to continue posting losses.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)